embyt/enocean-mqtt/README.md

 ## Configuration ##

-Please take a look at the provided [enoceanmqtt.conf](enoceanmqtt.conf) sample config file.
+Please take a look at the provided [enoceanmqtt.conf.sample](enoceanmqtt.conf.sample) sample config file.
 Most should be self explaining.

 Multiple config files can be specified as command line arguments.
 Values are merged, later config files override values of the former.
 This is the order: